-- Shooting Any area above a shooting area should be treated as extremely hazardous - Archery Activity of this nature will be incompatible with aviation - Kite Flying Activity of this nature would be a hazard in close proximity and counter to the 'Air Navigation Order 1995' - Ballooning Activity in the immediate airfield activity would be a hazard - Equestrian Activities Activities of this nature is considered as hazardous to the riding participants if animals are not 'bomb proof' to unexpected sounds or sights, e.g. an aircraft on approach or take-off - Outdoor gatherings Subject to the rules of the air, aircraft are not permitted to overfly below a minimum height events of a specific number of persons
+- Shooting any area above a shooting area should be treated as extremely hazardous. - Archery activity of this nature will be incompatible with aviation. - Kite flying activity of this nature would be a hazard in close proximity and counter to the 'Air Navigation Order 1995'. - Ballooning activity in the immediate airfield activity would be a hazard. - Equestrian activities activities of this nature are considered as hazardous to the riding participants if animals are not 'bombproof' to unexpected sounds or sights, eg an aircraft on approach or take-off. - Outdoor gatherings subject to the rules of the air, aircraft are not permitted to overfly below a minimum height events of a specific number of persons.